termux/termux-gui/Protocol.md

   - Parameters:
     - id: The View id of a ImageView.
     - aid: The id of the Activity the View is in.
+- selectTab: Selects a Tab in a TabLayout.
+The corresponding itemselected event is also send.
+  - Parameters:
+    - id: The View id of a TabLayout.
+    - aid: The id of the Activity the View is in.
+    - tab: The index of the tab to select, starting at 0.
+- setClickable: Sets whether a View can be clicked by the user (if yes, emits a sound and animation when clicked and sends a click event (if click events are enabled))).
+  - Parameters:
+    - id: The View id of a View.
+    - aid: The id of the Activity the View is in.
+    - clickable: Whether the View should be clickable.